kristopolous/DRR/indycast.net/md/about.md

 All the code, APIs, and services are:

- * **Free:** Build a community instead of looking to make a buck.
+ * **Free:** Community, not commercially driven.
- * **Distributed:** People from other places can join the network using their stations without much effort.
+ * **Distributed:** People from other places can join the network using their stations with little effort.
  * **Hackable:** Every device and reasonable way of listening to content is supported.
  * **Non-commercial:** A way to provide listener-supported radio in a convenient manner.

 ## Modest goals for friendly software

-The server architecture is carefully designed to be cheap with a low barrier to entry for participation.
+The server architecture is carefully designed to be cheap to operate with a low barrier to entry for participation.
 You are encouraged to run and manage your own servers for your favorite radio station.
 Special care has been taken to make the software:

  * **Simple**: Easy and quick to setup - I've timed multiple people who have been asked to get it up and running.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.